KristinaStrateva/Second-Hand-Electronics/README.md

         ...
     ]
     ```
-    - _Description:_ Create a like to a specific item
+    - _Description:_ Create a purchase to a specific electronics part

 ## Room for Improvements